Wuerike/modym/README.md

 The `config.json` has `CartPoleEnv`'s and `ModymEnv`'s required configurations.

-Soon the `CartPoleLearner`'s parameters will be also added to it, then all the simulation setup will be centralized.
+Son the `CartPoleLearner`'s parameters will be also added to it, then all the simulation setup will be centralized.

 ### How To Run